 41. Easter Art Projects For Kids

-Egg peeps are one of the more fun Easter art projects for kids.
+Egg peeps are one of the more fun Easter art projects for kids(link no longer available).
 Because not only will they be making art, but they get to make their own toys.
 This is very similar to Mr. Potato Head in the sense that you can try out different facials features, hair, and limbs.

 42. Easter Egg Stamps

 Turns out potatoes make really cool Easter egg stamps.
 No seriously!
 Potatoes are generally the perfect egg shape when cut and all you have to do is carve the patterns you want and dip them!

 44. Egg carton Easter Crafts

 You boiled all these eggs and now you are left with a few egg cartons.
 You could throw them out or you could recycle them into fun egg carton Easter crafts to make tulips, Easter bunnies, and more!